br0ast/simulationontology/development/1/informal CQ.md

 ### General Question

-Retrieve all the simulations that have multiple simulacra.
+Are there simulations that have multiple simulacra?

 ### Example Applied Question